Lifestyle changes can help:

 A healthful diet can help your body and mind.
 Making healthy choices provides fuel to help your body work at its best.
 It also gives your body nutrition to help heal it faster.
 Eating the right foods will also make you feel better.

 Cancer and its treatments can make you feel less hungry.
 Make the most of the calories you eat.
 A dietitian can help you with common eating problems.
 They can also help you plan meals.

 If you have not been exercising on a steady basis, check with your doctor to choose a safe program.
 Exercise has many benefits.
 It helps with:

 - Making your immune system work better

-- Boosting your spirits and outlook
+- Boosting your spirits and improving your outlook

 Talk with a trainer to help you set goals.
 They will also help you do it safely, especially when starting out.
 While adding exercise, be sure to balance it with rest.